astronomer/docs/astro/view-logs.md

 Once you run this command, the most recent logs for these components appear in your terminal window.

 By default, running `astro dev logs` shows logs for all Airflow components.
-To see logs only for a specific component, specify any of the following flags in your command:
+To see logs only for a specific component, add any of the following flags to your command:

 - `--scheduler`
 - `--webserver`